 Tips to Beat Glavenus: Monster Hunter World – Iceborne Guide

-If Glavenus in Monster Hunter: World works like its past versions, beating it is all about understanding the tail.
+Beating Glavenus is all about understanding the tail.
 And there are a couple things to note.
 First off, biting its tail takes a long time.
 This is a perfect opportunity to deal damage (especially if you have a ranged weapon).
 You just need to learn the timing!
 If you stand too close for too long, you will get hit by Glavenus as it releases its now burning tail in a spinning slash attack.

 But this is also a perfect opportunity to beat Glavenus to the punch.
 Dealing significant damage to its head when the monster bites its tail will cause its mouth to explode.
 This delays the bonus fire damage, flinches the creature, and deals significant damage.
-At least it did in Monster Hunter: Generations Ultimate.
-We’ll update this guide if things have changed with Iceborne!
+It’s a risky move, but pays big dividends.

-In previous games, you could only cut off a Glavenus tail when it becomes heated.
-It’s not easy, but it’s a huge boon if you do — reducing danger and increasing the number of carves you get!
+Of course, you can also try to cut off Glavenus’ tail.
+Unfortunately, this is only possible when the tail is visibly super-heated.
+It’s not easy to sever, but it’s a huge boon if you do — reducing danger and increasing the number of carves you get!
+The Parkbreaker skill naturally makes this much, much easier.